(6 votes, average: 4.83 out of 5)

 This means there can be 2^2048 possible combinations for decrypting the key, which is extremely hard even for a machine, making this technique highly robust.

-Asymmetric keys are large strings of random numbers that are completely unique.
-Besides, they have a large key size that can go from 1024 bits to 2048 bits and more.
-This makes the key highly unpredictable and provides great security to the data being transferred.
+Asymmetric keys are large strings of random numbers that are entirely unique.
+Besides, they have a large key size ranging from 1024 bits to 2048 bits and more.
+This makes the key highly unpredictable and provides excellent security to the transferred data.

-The key size in the process is large, and the algorithms are also complex in nature.
+The key size in the process is large, and the algorithms are also complex.
 This makes the processing of this technique harder for the computer.
 Hence, it takes more time to process the data than in any other technique.

 Asymmetric encryption keys is widely used in all world organizations and have multiple areas of applications.
 Let us explore a few of them: